youjunwon1/simple_pytorch_liner3/README.md

 Without using an encoder model in PyTorch,

-a text prediction (just using book text)
+a text prediction (just using any text   no json )

 with only embeddings, 3 linear layers, and activation functions